shaikhmudassir/EasyIO-package/README.md

-**EasyIO** is a JAVA package - which intended to provide ease for programmers to get input and to display them, specially for beginners yet useful for professionals.
+**Programming in JAVA now became easy and joyful with EasyIO** - which is a JAVA package intended to provide ease for programmers to get input and output, beautiful colors in the terminal and also easy data type casting.
+Specially created for beginners, yet useful for professionals.

 # GETTING STARTED